How To Be A Safe Driver – 4 Things I’ve Learned Car Racing

 Tip: You can practice “Looking Ahead” in steps!
 Start by looking as far down the road as possible in increments.
 For example, practice for the next two songs or ten mile markers.
 Increase the duration as you become more comfortable.
 Once you are in the habit of looking ahead, you will feel more in control and more relaxed while driving.

 Don't life to be a safe driver.
-Photo: Mercedes-benz clk-gtr in Le Mans 1999
+Photo: mercedes-benz clk-gtr in le mans 1999

 To Be A Safe Driver, Don’t Lift!